LPRD/MissionControl/README.md

 - collecting data from mission hardware
     - Ground Support Equipment (GSE)
     - Flight Computer
-        - may interract with an adapter service that runs locally on the host machine
+        - may interact with an adapter service that runs locally on the host machine
     - any other hardware that can benefit from sending its data to a centralized database
 - sending commands to mission hardware
-- interracting with the database on the mission control laptop
+- interacting with the database on the mission control laptop
     - mostly adding information

 The MissionControlServer directory contains: